madneal/blog/content/botnet.md

 https://www.welivesecurity.com/2019/11/26/stantinko-botnet-adds-cryptomining-criminal-activities/

 # Stantinko botnet adds cryptomining to its pool of criminal activities
+# 僵尸网络 Stantinko 犯罪活动新增加密挖矿

-ESET researchers have discovered that the criminals behind the Stantinko botnet are distributing a cryptomining module to the computers they control
+ESET researchers have discovered that the criminals behind the Stantinko botnet are distributing a cryptomining module to the computers they control.

 The operators of the [Stantinko botnet](https://www.welivesecurity.com/2017/07/20/stantinko-massive-adware-campaign-operating-covertly-since-2012/) have expanded their toolset with a new means of profiting from the computers under their control.
 The roughly half-million-strong botnet – known to have been active since at least 2012 and mainly targeting users in Russia, Ukraine, Belarus and Kazakhstan – now distributes a cryptomining module.
 Mining Monero, a cryptocurrency whose exchange rate oscillates in 2019 between US$50 and US$110, has been the botnet’s monetizing functionality since at least August 2018.
 Before that, the botnet performed click fraud, ad injection, social network fraud and password stealing attacks.